-Robyn Taylor, one of our regular activity coordinator columnists, says Valentine’s Day is about expressing your feelings to someone you love, but you can adapt the event in your care home to celebrate the love of friendship too…
+Robyn Taylor, one of our regular activity coordinator columnists, says Valentine’s Day is traditionally about expressing your feelings to someone you love, but you can adapt the event in your care home to celebrate the love of friendship too…

 When I speak to the older generation, they say they never really celebrated Valentine’s Day.
-However, in care homes, I like to celebrate this occasion, as it’s a good theme to base activities on throughout February, especially when you interpret the sharing of love as a more inclusive activity.
+However, in care homes, I like to celebrate this occasion as it’s a good theme to base activities on throughout February, especially when you interpret the sharing of love as a more inclusive activity.

-You must be careful not go too overboard – Valentine’s Day can be painful for some, and may bring back the grieving process of the loss of a life partner.
-Try instead to focus on the fact that Valentines is also about expressing feelings to someone you love, and you can adapt the event in your care home to celebrate the love of friendship.
+You must be careful not to go too overboard – Valentine’s Day can be painful for some, and may bring back the grieving process of the loss of a life partner.
+Try instead to focus on the fact that Valentine’s is also about expressing feelings to someone you love, and you can adapt the event in your care home to celebrate the love of friendship.

-Fast Friendships: A twist on speed dating, gather the residents together, two per table, to socialise.
+Fast Friendships: A twist on speed dating – gather the residents together, two per table, to socialise.
 After five minutes ring the bell and then they move and socialise with the next table.
-Use The Daily Sparkle to prompt conversation, or make your own topic cards.
+Use the Daily Sparkle to prompt conversation, or make your own topic cards.
 This activity may be the beginning of some blossoming friendships!

 Married Couples: Organise a special meal for any married couples in your home.
 Can the chef prepare their favourite dishes?
 Decorate the dining area like an elegant restaurant.
 It can be hard when your husband/wife is in care, so any opportunity for a sense of normality in their lives will be appreciated.

-Different Connections: You could also choose to celebrate other loves too – such as parenthood, and invite in children, siblings, friendships or even the staff.
+Different Connections: You could also choose to celebrate other loves – such as parenthood, and invite in children, siblings, friendships or even the staff.
 Maybe a key staff member could have a meal with a resident who they have a special bond with.

-Sending Cards and Flowers: You could send cards to the residents, but think carefully about what message you are writing inside, a selection of colourful flowers tied in a ribbon always goes down a treat. (rather than a typical red rose).
+Sending Cards And Flowers: You could send cards to the residents, but think carefully about what message you are writing inside.
+A selection of colourful flowers tied in a ribbon always goes down a treat (rather than a typical red rose).

 Happy Valentine’s Day!

 Robyn Taylor has worked as an activity coordinator in Lincolnshire for the last nine years.
-She recently won the East Midlands ‘Putting People First’ award for the care home she works in.
+She recently won the East Midlands Putting People First Award for the care home she works in.
 She has always been passionate about enabling residents to continue with the things they love the most, and working with relatives and the community to ensure new and exciting opportunities are available.